Wednesday, June 3rd, 2026

 Friday, June 5th: Retinal Detachment Day

-8:00 am to 11:00 pm Scientific Sessions
+8:00 am to 11:00 pm Different Conceps

 Didier Ducournau: 2 Hours Review of RD Strategy (Retinal detachment treatment is increasingly shifting toward vitrectomy rather than buckling, with some surgeons now performing vitrectomies systematically.
 Didier analyzes the reasons behind this evolution, shaped by choices made over the last 50 years.
 An exhaustive review of the literature reveals that, in reality, the vast majority of detachments should not be treated by vitrectomy.
 A great topic for controversy !)